What Happens When Someone Steals Your Identity?

 If your credit card numbers are stolen, you will have to cancel your card and wait to receive a replacement.
 It could take weeks to get everything sorted out with your credit card company.
 During the time it takes to receive your new credit cards, you will need to ensure you have enough money on hand to handle life’s essentials.

-Loss of control of personal accounts, such as email
+Loss of control of personal accounts

 Losing control of your email account is an especially harmful consequence of identity theft.
 Even if you take cybersecurity measures and use a password manager, your accounts are not safe from hackers.
 These thieves can target password reset links from your email and lock you out of your online accounts.

-Losing your home due to mortgage or deed fraud
+Loss of home due to mortgage or deed fraud

 Identity theft could also cause you to lose your home.
 Through title fraud and reverse mortgage scams, identity thieves can transfer ownership of your home to their name to steal your home equity.